aspose-tex/Aspose.TeX-Products/tex/en/java/conversion/tex-to-xps/_index.md

 ---
 translation: true
 template: /_templates/_conversion-child-java.md
-title: TeX to XPS Converdion API | Java
+title: TeX to XPS Conversion API| Java
 description: TeX to XPS conversion functionality.
 Integrate this on-premise Java library into your project or use cross-platform applications to convert TeX to XPS.
 keywords: tex to xps api java, tex2xps integrate
 url: /java/conversion/tex-to-xps/